 There is no reason you should wait to file a Social Security Disability claim.
 Once you have all of the medical information, documentation, and other related documents, you should file as soon as possible.
 Once you file, it can be months until you receive a decision.
 This is a long time to wait, so try to gather your evidence and documentation as soon as possible and submit your claim.

-A Social Security Disability (SSD) lawyer in Mansfield, OH, on our team can take you through the appeals process and fight for the disability benefits you deserve.
+A Social Security Disability (SSD) lawyer serving Mansfield, OH, on our team can take you through the appeals process and fight for the Disability benefits you deserve.

-Contact a Social Security Disability (SSD) Lawyer in Mansfield, OH
+Contact a Social Security Disability (SSD) Lawyer Serving Mansfield, OH

-Whether you are filing for SSD or SSI, disability cases are complex and challenging to file.
+Whether you are filing for SSDI or SSI, Disability cases are complex and challenging to file.
 If you have received a denial of your claim, the appeals process can be overwhelming.
-We can help you with both your initial disability claim and the entirety of the appeals process.
-Contact Berger and Green for help from our disability lawyers today at (412) 661-1400.
+We can help you with both your initial Disability claim and the entirety of the appeals process.
+Contact Berger and Green for help from our Disability lawyers today.